leafized/Ai-Zombies/README.md

 # Ai Zombies | Click View on Github and Download as Zip!
 Make sure to read this!
-THANK YOU FOR DOWNLOADING AI ZOMBIES VERSION 0.10.1b http://youtube.com/leafized
+THANK YOU FOR DOWNLOADING AI ZOMBIES VERSION 0.16.3b http://youtube.com/leafized

-``Supported Maps: Underpass, Rust, Terminal`` `https://github.com/leafized/Ai-Zombies/releases/ for the latest release download!`
+``Supported Maps: Highrise, Underpass, Rust, Terminal`` `https://github.com/leafized/Ai-Zombies/releases/ for the latest release download!`

 ** MAKE SURE TO DELETE YOUR OLD FILE BEFORE UPDATING.
 THIS WILL CAUSE FUNCTION ISSUES**

+0.16.3b LIVE CHANGE - Graphical Interface
+[User interface]
+- New weapon UI
+   * Weapon ui will now display your primary and secondary weapon, with its ammo placed accordingly.

+[store]
+- Adjusted pricing math for pack a punc

+[Drops]
+- Internal drop overhaul is coming.
+Will be favoring a tactical flare instead of a waypoint

+[Zombie Movement]
+- Changes to how the zombies detect players, this helps with map compatibility
+- Changed to movement progression.

-0.2.0b LIVE CHANGE- IMPORTANT
+0.15.0b LIVE CHANGE- IMPORTANT
 [store]
 - Adjusted pricing slightly for pack-a-punch
 - Adjusted huds for eye-candy.